Skip to main content

 Network Deployment

-Deploy the file using the command brc install network open-ran.yaml
+Deploy the file using the command brc install network open-ran.yaml.

 The open-ran.yaml file does not include the xApp.
 The xApps will be deployed automatically by the SMO once the MonitoringJob objects are created.

-Check for the status of the deployment using the command brc observe
+Check for the status of the deployment using the command brc observe and make sure all the Elements are in the 1/1 Y state.

 Before starting the monitoring rApp, test UE connectivity: